 Making his debut in 1994, Davids represented Holland 74 times in total, and although no major finals were reached, the last four of both the World Cup in 1998 and the European Championships in 2000 and 2004.

-In 1996, a young Davids was sent home from the European Championships in England after a very public falling-out with team manager, Guus Hiddink, and in 2001 he was found guilty of taking a banned substance, the steroid nandrolone, and subsequently banned.
+In 1996, a young Davids was sent home from the European Championships in England after a very public falling-out with the manager, Guus Hiddink, and in 2001 he was found guilty of taking a banned substance, the steroid nandrolone, and subsequently banned.

 Five years after his last game as a player, Davids has reached legendary status and is remembered fondly for both his style and grace as a player as well as his distinctive appearance.